maccradar/sherpa-com-mediator/doc/Integration.md

-## Protocol from LKU-KUL Integration meeting in Leuven 2 July to 8 July
+## Protocol from LKU-KUL Sherpa Integration meeting in Leuven 2 July to 8 July

 ### Introduction